tommiv/ngx_http_imgproc/docs/01 - Installation.md

 objs/nginx
 ```

-You'll see message about not found log and config files.
+You'll see a message about not founding log and config files.
 It's OK, proceed to configuration step.

 If you see "not found" message, compilation was unsuccessful.